ecthelionvi/NeoSave.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin that automatically saves your files as you work, ensuring your progress is always preserved.
-NeoSave can be configured to save only the current buffer or all open buffers.
-You can also exclude specific files from auto-saving and toggle the feature on and off as needed.
+NeoSave is a Neovim plugin that automatically saves your files as you edit, ensuring your progress is preserved.
+Configure NeoSave to save either the current buffer or all open buffers, and easily toggle auto-saving on and off.

 ## ⚙️ Features

-- Option to save all open buffers or only the current buffer.
+- Save all open buffers or only the current buffer.
-- Automatically saves files when they are modified.
-- Exclude specific files from auto-saving.
+- Auto-save files upon modification.
 - Toggle auto-saving on and off.

 ## 🔄 Persistence

-NeoSave remembers the enabled state of the auto-save feature.
-When you toggle auto-saving on or off, the plugin will maintain that state across sessions.
+NeoSave remembers the auto-save enabled state across sessions.

 ## 🎛️ Usage